 Hale Hōʻikeʻike at the Bailey House in Wailuku hosts the largest Lei Day celebration on Maui.

-Maui Arts and Cultural Center usually hosts an annual Lei Day concert featuring local musicians, though nothing was on their event calendar as of April 7, 2022.
+Maui Arts and Cultural Center usually hosts an annual Lei Day concert featuring local musicians.

 Kauai Lei Day events